-Capitalisation of software development costs (\$77.6m)

-Refer to Note 7 'Intangible assets' of the financial report

-Capitalisation of software costs is considered to be a key audit matter due to:

-- The high volume of software developer hours; - The Group's calculation of the amount of hours capitalised is reliant on data extracts from the Company's automated software workflow tool (PAVE) used for monitoring and recording the activities of software developers for the majority of its capitalised software development; - The Group develops its software products using an iterative development methodology.
-This approach requires more judgement in assessing the Group's application of the requirements of the accounting

-- We inspected the Group's documentation on the status of projects and the evaluation of the future economic return of the software under development; - We assessed the Group's positions using our knowledge of the business and projects, and through discussions with various stakeholders, including: Project Managers, the Chief Technology Officer, the Chief Executive Officer and the Chief Financial Officer.
-We also inspected price lists and Board of Director's papers to evaluate these assertions; - We obtained an understanding of the Group's software development processes and how software developers use PAVE to record activities; - We inspected the information recorded in PAVE and assessed the Group's identification of activities that constitute development;
+Capitalisation of software development costs (\$77.6m) Refer to Note 7 'Intangible assets' of the fin ancial report The key audit matter How the matter was addressed in our audit Capitalisation of software costs is considered to be a key audit matter due to: The high volume of software developer hours; The Group's calculation of the amount of hours capitalised is reliant on data extracts from the Company's automated software workflow tool (PAVE) used for monitoring and recording the activities of software developers for the majority of its capitalised software development; The Group develops its software products using an iterative development methodology.
+This approach requires more judgement in assessing the Group's application of the requirements of the accounting Our procedures included: We inspected the Group's documentation on the status of projects and the evaluation of the future economic return of the software under development; We assessed the Group's positions using our knowledge of the business and projects, and through discussions with various stakeholders, including: Project Managers, the Chief Technology Officer, the Chief Executive Officer and the Chief Financial Officer.
+We also inspected price lists and Board of Director's papers to evaluate these assertions; We obtained an understanding of the Group's software development processes and how software developers use PAVE to record activities; We inspected the information recorded in PAVE and assessed the Group's identification of activities that constitute development;